mekowalski/react-time-app/NOTES.md

 - NEW DAY 040219: maybe i can use `Date()` to retrieve the user's time
   - maybe create a constructor() that sets `state` to some value
   - or use component life cycle to initially get the date

+- [] Print timestamp with class-based component

+## SIDENOTE
+- I just realized that this entire time i am depending on the time of the user, not their zone.
+Originally i wanted to to some how use their timezone to give them a conditional text.
+BUT the conditional text is actually based on their time(I want to show them whether it's day or night).
+Never cared about their timezone in the first place.
+What would i do with a timezone of Mountain Standard Time etc?
+- SOOO i should really just care about the time, not the time zone
+- Unless i do something like: `It's 2:30pm in Mountain Standard Time and it's Day time` with a sun icon